 This earth-toned, bucolic rug is a unique take on the Christmas spirit.
-My inspiration for this rug was the simple and peaceful lifestyle of a shepherd and his well-loved sheep.
-It’s a thoughtful design that was a joy to craft.
+My inspiration for this rug was the simple and peaceful lifestyle of a shepherd and his well-loved sheep.… Continue reading Do You See What I See?

 “The early rugs have a timelessness and humility that comes from the hooker’s heart.
 It doesn’t get any better than that!”
-Says Keith Kemmer, the artist who designed the pattern for this rug.
-Keith’s focus on the primitive hooking style … Continue reading
+Says Keith Kemmer, the artist who designed the pattern… Continue reading Trout

-This simple, folk art rug was inspired by the old phrase “horse feathers”.
-I used a limited color palate and a limited variety of fabrics to harken back to the primitive nature of the craft in the days of utilitarianism.
+This simple, folk art rug was inspired by the old phrase "horse feathers".
+I used a limited color palate and a limited variety of fabrics to harken back to the… Continue reading Horse Feathers

 The historical village of Norwood, Michigan was the inspiration for this folksy rug with a pastel color palate.
-Norwood used to be a thriving town that exported lumber to a number of locations throughout the Great Lakes.
-When the lumber … Continue reading
+Norwood used to be a thriving town that exported lumber to a… Continue reading A Tree Grows in the Village

 This Magdelena style folk art mat was made using leftover wool and and hand-cut strips.
 It was published in Rug Hooking Magazine in the spring of this year!